 If you have wavy or curly hair, we suggest making this bright shade short!
 We love how it turns into an instant statement.
 The blood orange shade is gorgeous on its own but once you add in your waves and curls, you’ve hit the jackpot of style.

 4. Pin-Straight Blowout

 You can always go straight with your blood orange hair!
 To get the voluminous but straight look be sure to use a very large round brush, or a paddle brush.
 We also recommend you start off this style by adding in shine.
-We love using Bed Head by TIGI Blow-Out Golden Illuminating Shine Cream.
+We love using TRESemmé One-Step 5-in-1 Smoothing Cream.
 It’s got some shimmer and gold mica to bring out the glimmer in your blood orange hair.

 5. Smooth Waves

 For a simple but beautiful style, go for smooth waves.
 The easiest way to go for this style is to curl all of your hair in the same direction with a one-inch curling wand.
 When you are done curling your hair, brush it down with a boar bristle brush.
 The bristles smooth down your hair and pull out the curls for a soft look.

 Not everyone has the patience to recreate the look of natural curls.
 We recommend mousse for a realistic looking volume.
 Use Nexxus Mousse Plus Volumizing Foam on wet hair before blow-drying.
 Then, you’ll need to curl very small sections of hair with a small half inch curling iron.
 Curl in different directions to get that natural look.

 7. Blood Orange Ombré